Stephen-RA-King/pynball/README.md

-  delete      Deletes a name / path of an installation of Python. exportconf  Creates a configuration file backup. importconf  Creates a configuration from a file backup lsproject   Displays all Virtual Environment projects mkproject   Creates a Virtual Environment from a specific Python version. pyenv       Automatically include the pyenv versions in Pynball reset       Deletes all names / paths rmproject   Deletes a Virtual Environment.
+  delete      Deletes a name / path of an installation of Python. exportconf  Creates a configuration file backup. importconf  Creates a configuration from a file backup lsproject   Displays all Virtual Environment projects (with versions: native, tox and pyenv) mkproject   Creates a Virtual Environment from a specific Python version. mvproject   Renames a Virtual Environment (optionally updates GitHub and git) pyenv       Automatically include the pyenv versions in Pynball reset       Deletes all names / paths rmproject   Deletes a Virtual Environment.